SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### inline nonhtml

-&lt;style> allows including CSS inline, by including it as content &lt;script> allows including JS or other scripting languages inline, by including it as content
+‹style> allows including CSS inline, by including it as content ‹script> allows including JS or other scripting languages inline, by including it as content

 ##### deprecated elements